Nordic countries: Industries

 Since the late 1990s, the Nordic manufacturing industry has accounted for a slightly declining proportion of the gross domestic product, with Norway being a distinct exception.
 In Norway, the manufacturing industry's proportion of GDP is still at a high level of around 35 per cent due to the large oil and natural gas sector.
 In the rest of the Nordic countries, the proportion lies between 15 and 20 per cent.
 Despite growing production, the manufacturing industry accounts for a decreasing proportion of total employment in the Nordic countries.
 Among the Nordic countries, Finland is today the number one Nordic industrial country, as the manufacturing industry in Finland accounts for the greatest proportion of the country's jobs, around 16 per cent.
 By way of comparison, in Denmark, Norway and Iceland it only accounts for less than 13 per cent of total employment.

-The service sector has increased drastically in all Nordic countries in the last 15 years and today accounts for about three fourths of all employed persons.
-Denmark, Norway, Iceland, Sweden and Åland have the largest proportion of employed in the service sector, between 75 and more than 90 per cent of those employed, while the corresponding figure is 72 per cent in Finland and 70 per cent in Iceland.
-The service sector is a little smaller if its proportion of total gross domestic product is measured compared to the share of employment.
-In Norway, the service sector accounts for 57 per cent of GDP, in Iceland for 66 per cent, in Finland for 69 per cent, in Sweden for 72 per cent and in Denmark for 78 per cent.
-The service sector includes retail and wholesale trade, hotels, restaurants, transportation, communication, financial services, real estate sale, renting, business services and other services such as teaching and care of children, sick persons and the elderly – services which are typically rendered by the public sector in the Nordic countries.

-Foreign investments
+Foreign Investments

 Iceland and Sweden have the highest rate of foreign direct investment, both with regards to foreign companies investing in Iceland and Sweden and Icelandic and Swedish companies investing abroad.
 However, in 2011 Denmark superseded Sweden regarding outward investments.
 Looking at a larger time span of ten years, most of the Nordic countries have experienced growth in both inward and outward investments.

-However, Iceland has been in a league of its own in this area.
-Foreign investment from Iceland increased significantly and sharply especially from 2003 to 2007 from 16 to 123 per cent of GDP.
-The expansion of Icelandic companies into foreign markets was a rapid process.
-Strong pension funds provided capital for investments, and the privatization of the banking system made new sources of financing available for companies wishing to expand their operations.
-Also inward investment to Iceland increased sharply from 2003, but at a more moderate level compared with other Nordic countries.
-This pattern changed in 2007 with dramatic decreases in both outward and inward foreign direct investment.